OpenRemise

 The Frontend is currently only available in English.
 As a native German speaker, this is a bit embarrassing...

-Contributions are welcome, but I will certainly not implement a different other track protocol.
+Contributions are welcome, but I will certainly not implement any track protocol other than DCC.

 Decoder updates